Access4all/adg/pages/setup/helper-tools/high-contrast-mode/README.md

 ---
 navigation_title: "High Contrast Mode"
 position: 3
-changed: "2018-04-06"
+changed: "2018-07-20"
 ---

 # Windows High Contrast Mode

-**Windows high contrast mode (Win HCM) changes the colours on the screen to a specific high contrast scheme.
+**Windows high contrast mode (Win HCM) changes the colours on the screen to a specific high-contrast scheme.
 It is used by visually impaired people.
 It is a useful tool to ensure that visual information is not conveyed with purely decorative styles.**

 ## Installation